Strengthening the International Commission against Impunity in Guatemala

 Lead executing agency: United Nations Development Programme (UNDP)

-Since the signing of the peace accords of 1996, endeavours have been undertaken to strengthen the justice system, not least by the International Commission against Impunity in Guatemala, which was established in 2006 by agreement with the United Nations and ratified by the Congress of Guatemala in 2007.
-The Commission has the authority to conduct independent investigations and bring charges against third parties in Guatemalan courts.
-Above all, it aims to investigate the involvement of state institutions and public figures in criminal acts.
-The International Commission against Impunity in Guatemala supports the Public Prosecutor’s Office and the National Civil Police, as well as other institutions in bringing wrongdoers to justice.
-It also supports state actors in their efforts to build structures and mechanisms based on the rule of law which eradicate and prevent the re-emergence of criminal structures.
+Since the peace accords were signed in 1996, endeavours to strengthen the justice system have been made, not least by the International Commission against Impunity in Guatemala (Comisión Internacional contra la Impunidad en Guatemala, CICIG), which was established in 2006 under an agreement with the United Nations and ratified by the Congress of Guatemala in 2007.
+CICIG is authorised to conduct independent investigations and bring cases against third parties in Guatemalan courts.
+One of its main aims is to detect any connections between criminal offences and government institutions or public figures.
+On the one hand, CICIG supports the Public Prosecutor’s Office, the National Civil Police, and other institutions involved in law enforcement.
+On the other hand, it supports government actors in their efforts to develop strategies and mechanisms, with the aim of eradicating and preventing the re-emergence of criminal structures.